01 of 05

 Know Your Ham

-Taking the ham out to the grill is a great way to add flavor to this already delectable treat while freeing up space in the oven for other items.
+Taking the ham outside to the grill is a great way to add flavor to this already delectable treat while freeing up space in the oven for other items.
 The trick is to keep the heat low and indirect and to heat the ham through without overcooking it or drying it out.

-We preferred to put a whole ham on the rotisserie, because it roasts the surface nicely.
+We prefer to put a whole ham on the rotisserie because it roasts the surface nicely.
 Note, this can also be challenging, even with the most forgiving hams.
 Running a rotisserie skewer through a bone-in ham takes a delicate touch and a lot of patience (followed by a lot of counterbalancing).
 If you've picked up a spiral cut ham then the task becomes nearly impossible.
 If you do manage to get the whole thing on the rod and spinning on the grill, the chances are that the slices will fall apart as soon as the chill is off the meat.

-Since the rotisserie idea is going to tax even the patience of Job, we recommend placing this ham straight on the grill to slow roast over an indirect fire.
+Since the rotisserie idea is going to tax even the patience of Job, we recommend placing this ham straight on the grill instead to slow roast over an indirect fire.
 But first, you need to examine your ham.
 Choose a ham with a seasoning packet and not one already rubbed down with sugar and spice.
 This way you can control the flavor and get the ham nice and hot without burning up the surface.
 Once you have the ham unpacked, make sure that the slices are stacked nicely and the ham is compact.
 Cut off any hanging pieces, but do little else to it (that includes excessive sampling).Continue to 2 of 5 below.

 02 of 05

 Use Indirect Heat